HaaLeo/bug-prediction/README.md

 ## Description

 This repository enables you to calculate the history complexity metric Ahmed E. Hassan introduced at the [2009 IEEE 31st International Conference on Software Engineering](https://ieeexplore.ieee.org/document/5070510) in May 200ß9 (DOI: 10.1109/ICSE.2009.5070510).
 The implementation was part of the course [Software Qualität](https://campus.tum.de/tumonline/wbLv.wbShowLVDetail?pStpSpNr=950402174) at the Technical University of Munich in summer 2019.
+The training data set was derived from the data set that Marco D'Ambros, Michele Lanza and Romain Robbes used in their paper [An Extensive Comparison of Bug Prediction Approaches](https://ieeexplore.ieee.org/document/5463279).

 ## Installation